Australian Labor Party National Conference

-The Australian Labor Party National Conference (sometimes referred to as the Federal Conference) is an internal body of the Australian Labor Party, one of the major political parties in Australia.
-It is the highest representative body of the party's state and territory branches.
-The National Conference takes place triennially, the most recent being the 48th conference held in Adelaide in 2018, and which was attended by 397 party delegates.
-Other recent Conferences were the 2011 National Conference held on 3 December 2011, and the 2015 National Conference held in Melbourne.
-The next National Conference will take place in March 2021.
+The Australian Labor Party National Conference, sometimes referred to as the National Party Conference or the Federal Conference, is the highest representative and decision-making body of the Australian Labor Party, incorporating all of the party’s state and territory branches.
+The National Conference takes place triennially and is hosted in Australian cities on a rotating basis.
+The 49th and most recent National Party Conference was held on 17–19 August 2023 at the Brisbane Convention and Exhibition Centre and was attended by over 2,000 delegates.

+The previous National Party Conference was the 48th conference held in Adelaide in 2018, which was attended by 397 party delegates, and the pivotal 2011 National Conference held on 3 December 2011.
+The conference following the 48th in 2018 was intended to take place in March 2021.
+However, this was cancelled due to Covid-19 precautions, thus the 49th National conference was not held until August 2023.

 The National Conference drafts a statement of party policy, called the National Platform, In practice, however, Labor policy is determined by the leader of the Parliamentary Labor Party.

 Decisions of the Conference are implemented by the National Executive.
 Twenty members of the National Executive are elected by the National Conference.

 The National Conference does not elect the party's parliamentary leaders, which since 2013 has been by a ballot of both the Parliamentary Caucus and by the Labor Party's rank-and-file members.
 The national president and vice-presidents are elected by a vote of party members.
 On many matters votes at the Conference take place on a factional basis.
 In the past, the Labor Right faction held a majority at the National Conference, though it lost the majority at the 2015 National Conference.

 Notable actions and positions

 Socialist objective

-The 1922 National Conference adopted a "socialist objective," which remained official policy for many years.
+The 1922 National Conference adopted a "socialist objective".
 The resolution was qualified, however, by the "Blackburn amendment," which said that "socialisation" was desirable only when necessary to "eliminate exploitation and other anti-social features."
 In practice the socialist objective was a dead letter.
 Only once has a federal Labor government attempted to nationalise any industry (Ben Chifley's bank nationalisation of 1947), and that was held by the High Court to be unconstitutional.
 The commitment to nationalisation was dropped after urging by Gough Whitlam in the 1970s, and in the 1980s Bob Hawke's government carried out many free market reforms including the floating of the dollar and privatisation of state enterprises such as Qantas airways and the Commonwealth Bank.
+The socialist objective was reviewed in 2015; however it still remains a part of the party's current constitution (adopted in 2023) subject to numerous modifications and clarifications present in a subsequent paragraph introduced in the 1980s.